Hummingbot Foundation Governance¶

 - All Levels: Hummingbot is designed for use by individuals and professionals alike

-The Foundation’s primary role is to coordinate the ongoing maintenance and improvement of the open source Hummingbot codebase via a decentralized set of actors: Sponsors, Contributors, Maintainers, and Users.
+The Hummingbot Foundation’s primary role is to coordinate the ongoing maintenance and improvement of the open source Hummingbot codebase via a decentralized set of actors: Exchanges, Contributors, and Users.

 The Foundation will administer a system that will empower holders of the Hummingbot Governance Token (“HBOT”) to govern Hummingbot.
 The sole use case for HBOT Tokens will be to empower holders to decide how the Hummingbot codebase changes over time through voting on proposals.